Criminal Defense in Fraud Cases – Legal Assessment, Risks, and Defense Strategies

 What does a criminal investigation for fraud mean?

-A criminal investigation is initiated either ex officio or on the basis of a criminal complaint.
-Such a complaint may be filed by the injured party themselves or by any person who has knowledge of a criminal offence.
+Criminal investigations are initiated ex officio or on the basis of a report.
+A report may be filed by the injured party or by any person who has knowledge of a criminal offence.
 Responsibility for conducting the investigation lies primarily with the police and the public prosecutor’s office.
-In certain cases, jurisdiction may also lie with the Central Public Prosecutor’s Office for the Prosecution of Economic Crimes and Corruption (WKStA) pursuant to Section 20a of the Code of Criminal Procedure (StPO).
-In the case of offences prosecuted ex officio, such as fraud, criminal prosecution does not depend on the will of the complainant, and a complaint once filed cannot be withdrawn.
+In certain cases, jurisdiction may also lie with the Central Public Prosecutor’s Office for Economic Crimes and Corruption (Zentrale Staatsanwaltschaft zur Verfolgung von Wirtschaftsstrafsachen und Korruption – WKStA), cf. section 20a of the Austrian Code of Criminal Procedure (StPO).
+In the case of offences prosecuted ex officio, such as fraud, prosecution does not depend on the will of the reporting party; once a report has been filed, it cannot be withdrawn.

-After a complaint has been received, the police generally investigate the facts of the case and secure evidence.
-The results are then forwarded to the public prosecutor’s office, which decides on the further course of action.
-A prerequisite for conducting an investigation is the existence of an initial suspicion, meaning concrete and verifiable indications that a criminal offence may have been committed.
+Upon receipt of a report, the police generally investigate the facts and secure evidence.
+The results are forwarded to the public prosecutor, who decides on the further course of action.
+A prerequisite for conducting an investigation is the existence of an initial suspicion, meaning specific and verifiable indications that a criminal offence may have been committed.

 The investigation may result in an indictment, a dismissal of the proceedings, or a withdrawal from prosecution (so-called diversion).
 If there are insufficient indications at the outset, the initiation of a criminal investigation is generally refrained from.

-What are the types of fraud under the Criminal Code (StGB)?
+What types of fraud are recognised under the Austrian Criminal Code (StGB)?

 Austrian criminal law fundamentally distinguishes between three types of fraud, which differ primarily in terms of the amount of damage, the method of commission, and the severity of the offence.